satterly/opchist/README.md

           -key% message key
-       -nocase  case-insensitive searches for node,application,group,object and text (default: case-sensitive) -notrunc  do not truncate message text or annotations (default: trunc) -dupl  only show messages with number of duplicates >= min, and optionally <= max.
+       -nocase  case-insensitive searches for node,application,group,object and text (default: case-sensitive) -notrunc  do not truncate message text or annotations (default: trunc) -dupl  only show messages with number of duplicates &gt;= min, and optionally &lt;= max.
-      -latency  show messages with latency >= min -ackd-by  show messages acknowledged by <user>
+      -latency  show messages with latency &gt;= min -ackd-by  show messages acknowledged by &lt;user&gt;
      -log-only! only show log only messages
     -unmatched! only show unmatched messages
         -notif! only show messages forwarded to notification service